 We're victims of our own success -- speeding up the pace of business, I mean.
 It started with the Wrights.
 Trains, ships and cars weren't fast enough -- we had to have airplanes.
 Fast forward (what else?) to the 60s.
 The Learjet, Falcon Jet, JetStar and Jet Commander -- their names said it all.
 We were obsessed with speed in business travel, as commercial jet service wasn't fast enough.
 For written communications there were telegrams, telexes and TWIX -- by the 80s, fax and overnight ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Speed Alone Is Not Enough".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Speed Alone Is Not Enough".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.